 Fellows can expect:

 - Excellent clinical exposure: Fellows learn techniques of ablation, reconstruction, and evaluation, and gain experience coordinating with a multidisciplinary team through rotations in radiation oncology, medical oncology, pathology, and others.
 Your training ground is Michigan Medicine, home to 3 hospitals and 6 specialty centers, including the U-M Rogel Cancer Center, which sees nearly 100,000 outpatient visits a year.

 - Skilled teaching faculty: Fellowship faculty specialize in all aspects of oral / head and neck surgery, with backgrounds in oral maxillofacial surgery, pediatric craniofacial surgery, and oncology/microvascular surgery.
 As a fellow, you’ll benefit from well-rounded training across the discipline, learning from faculty who take education seriously.

 - Top career choices: Program graduates include department chairs and program directors, with a good representation across academic surgery, research, and private practice.

 The Oral/Head & Neck Oncologic and Microvascular Reconstructive Surgery Fellowship is 1 year in length, depending on a fellow’s previous experience acquired during an oral-maxillofacial surgery residency.

 Clinical training emphasizes extensive operative experience in oral/head and neck microvascular patients.
 Common cases include malignant excisions, major soft tissue excisions, jaw excisions, neck dissections, and free and regional flaps.
 A preclinical training center in microvascular surgery allows fellows to gain a high level of proficiency.

+Rotations include radiation oncology, medical oncology, and pathology.
 Fellows also participate in a variety of educational and multidisciplinary conferences.